We Do Not Take Prayers for Granted

 Prayer on behalf of Christians in war-ravaged northern Nigeria is a vital part of the ministry of Open Doors.
 An Open Doors researcher shares the following story:

-I left Jos on a Friday to visit three widows of pastors who had been killed by Boko Haram in Yobe State.
+I left Jos on a Friday to visit three widows of pastors who had been killed by an extremist group that is located primarily in Northern Nigeria in Yobe State.
 I had been with these widows earlier, shortly after Boko Harm killed their husbands and burnt their homes to the ground.
 One of these women, Pauline Yusuf, had been so severely traumatized by watching the gunmen kill her husband and her son, she stopped talking altogether.

 As I set out on the journey, I had mixed feelings.
 Though I was delighted we could return to these widows with practical assistance, I realized that it was a dangerous journey.
 Just the week before, Boko Haram members killed hundreds of people in the state capital, Damaturu.
 These widows did not live far from there, and were affected by the dusk till dawn curfew set in place after the incident.